Roman Catholic Diocese of Calgary

 The Diocese of Calgary (Diœcesis Calgariensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Alberta, Canada.
 The Diocese of Calgary is a suffragan diocese of the metropolitan Archdiocese of Edmonton.

 Its cathedral episcopal see is St. Mary’s Cathedral, Calgary, Alberta.

 It is currently led by Bishop William McGrattan.

 History

-Established on 1912.11.30 as Diocese of Calgary, Latin adjective Calgarien(sis), on territory split off from the Diocese of Saint Albert.
+The diocese was established on 30 Nov.
+1912 as Diocese of Calgary, Latin adjective Calgarien(sis), on territory split off from the Diocese of Saint Albert.